chromium/ballista/requester/README.md

 5. You can view and delete handler registrations in the [polyfill control panel](http://localhost:8000).
 6. Open the [requester](http://localhost:8082) in another tab.
 7. From the requester, click "Open".
-Select "Ballista Handler Demo".
+Select "Ballista Editor Demo".
 This opens the file in the handler's tab.
 8. Edit the text in the handler, then click "Save".
 9. The new text will be visible in the requester.